Lee is a Social Anthropology graduate with a master’s degree in Management who has a penchant for the written word.

-Perfume: The Story of a Murderer by Patrick Suskind, an Analysis on Symbolisms and Undertones
+What Is Perfume: The Story of a Murderer About?

-While on his mission to create a scent of his own, he desired to create a perfume so sweet smelling that it gives the person wearing it control over the emotion of the people around him.
-He murders young virgin women and literally takes their human odor so that he could create that perfect scent.
-Thus, when Grenouille was finally caught, he wore his perfume and the people around him were so captivated he walked away from a death penalty.
+While on his mission to create a scent of his own, he desired to create a sweet-smelling perfume that gives the person wearing it control over the emotion of the people around him.
+He murders young virgin women and takes their human odor so that he can create that perfect scent.
+Thus, when Grenouille was finally caught, he wore his perfume, and the people around him were so captivated he walked away from the death penalty.

 Symbolisms and Undertones

 What is so significant about this novel is the varying contrasts and symbolism embedded in the story.
-It talks about dualities in society such as being gifted and being normal; of being accepted and being an outcast; of superficial things and authenticity; of passion and mediocrity; and of the conscious and subconscious.
+It talks about dualities in society, such as being gifted and being normal; being accepted and an outcast; superficial things and authenticity; passion and mediocrity; and the conscious and subconscious.

 Giuseppe Baldini and Jean Baptiste Grenouille

-One of the many binary metaphors that Suskind used in the novel is Baldini and Grenouille.
+One of the many binary metaphors that Suskind uses in the novel is Baldini and Grenouille.
 Baldini is a perfumer who has no born skill or talent for making perfumes.
-He became a perfumer by his technical knowledge on the process of making perfumes which he shares with Grenouille when he made him his apprentice.
-On the other hand, you have a man with no human scent or body odor but have an acute sense of smell that he was able to create perfumes so addictive and attractive to people that he made Baldini a very rich man.
+He became a perfumer by his technical knowledge of making perfumes which he shared with Grenouille when he made him his apprentice.
+On the other hand, you have a man with no human scent or body odor but have an acute sense of smell that he was able to create perfumes so addictive and attractive to people that he made Baldini a wealthy man.

-Here Suskind is trying to emphasize that people in society are not always what they appeared to be.
-It’s easy to say that a person is a medical doctor because he had undergone the formal education, the proper training, and has the diploma to show of that he is indeed a licensed doctor.
+Here Suskind is trying to emphasize that people in society are not always what they appear to be.
+It’s easy to say that a person is a medical doctor because he has undergone the formal education, the proper training, and diploma to show that he is indeed a licensed doctor.
 But if that doctor has no passion for helping other people, would that still makes him a doctor?
-Compared that to a mother who has neither formal education nor background knowledge of medicine but is willing to research and seek medical treatments to a cancer-stricken son, would the doctor even compare to the passion and dedication of the mother?
+Compared to a mother who has neither formal education nor background knowledge of medicine but is willing to research and seek medical treatments for a cancer-stricken son, would the doctor even compare to the passion and dedication of the mother?

-In a way, the mother in a sense is more of a doctor than the doctor who only helps people because he wanted to make money but has no passion on what he does which is like Baldini and Grenouille.
-Baldini symbolizes a person who does things because he has technical knowledge of doing so but has no heart for what he does.
-Grenouille, on the other hand, is like the mother whose passion for medicine was dedicated to saving her son’s life.
-Grenouille, though did not have the purest intent, is very much driven and passionate about scents.
+In a way, the mother, in a sense, is more of a doctor than the doctor who only helps people because he wants to make money but has no passion for what he does, which is like Baldini and Grenouille.
+Baldini symbolizes a person who does things because he has technical knowledge but has no heart for what he does.
+On the other hand, Grenouille is like the mother whose passion for medicine was dedicated to saving her son’s life.
+Though he did not have the purest intent, Grenouille is very much driven and passionate about scents.
 His fascination and dedication towards creating that perfect perfume scent even went overboard, killing young women to capture the essence of their human scent.

 Hate and Love for Humanity